greffen/J-G-Final-CS30/proposal.md

 ## Nice to Have List
 - Options Menu (change volume of music/SFX)
-- Saved scores and highscores to be beaten
 - Pause mid-game
 - Game version where you click on a circle as the boundary reaches the center
 - Level editor
 - Customization of the background during gameplay
 - Practice mode
-- Fancy scroll and display for levels in the level select
+- Fancy display for levels in the level select

-- scrolling credits